 - El Paso Lease Agreement.
 During 2012, we began leasing certain space at 1285 Joe Battle Blvd., El Paso, Texas to EchoStar for an initial period ending on August 1, 2015, which also provides EchoStar with renewal options for four consecutive three-year terms.
 During the second quarter 2015, EchoStar exercised its first renewal option for a period ending on August 1, 2018 and in April 2018 EchoStar exercised its second renewal option for a period ending in August 2021. - 90 Inverness Lease Agreement.
 In connection with the completion of the Share Exchange, effective March 1, 2017, EchoStar leases certain space from us at 90 Inverness Circle East, Englewood, Colorado for a period ending in February 2022.
 EchoStar has the option to renew this lease for four three-year periods. - Cheyenne Lease Agreement.
 In connection with the completion of the Share Exchange, effective March 1, 2017, EchoStar leases certain space from us at 530 EchoStar Drive, Cheyenne, Wyoming for a period ending in February 2019.
 In August 2018, EchoStar exercised its option to renew this lease for a one-year period ending in February 2020.
-EchoStar has the option to renew this lease for twelve one-year periods. - Gilbert Lease Agreement.
+EchoStar has the option to renew this lease for twelve one-year periods.
+In connection with the Master Transaction Agreement, we and EchoStar amended this lease to provide EchoStar with certain space for a period ending in September 2021, with the option for EchoStar to renew for a one-year period upon 180 days' written notice prior to the end of the term. - Gilbert Lease Agreement.
 In connection with the completion of the Share Exchange, effective March 1, 2017, EchoStar leases certain space from us at 801 N. DISH Dr., Gilbert, Arizona for a period ending in March 2019.
 In August 2018, EchoStar exercised its option to renew this lease for a one-year period ending in February 2020.
-EchoStar has the option to renew this lease for twelve one-year periods. - American Fork Occupancy License Agreement.
+EchoStar has the option to renew this lease for twelve one-year periods.
+This lease was terminated effective September 10, 2019. - American Fork Occupancy License Agreement.
 In connection with the completion of the Share Exchange, effective March 1, 2017, we acquired the lease for certain space at 796 East Utah Valley Drive, American Fork, Utah, and we sublease certain space at this location to EchoStar for a period ending in August 2017.
 In June 2017, EchoStar exercised its five-year renewal option for a period ending in August 2022.
+This lease was terminated effective March 2019.